jviotti/jsonbinpack-poc/docs/encoder/boolean.markdown

 #### Examples

-The input value `true` is encoded as:
+The input value `true` is encoded as follows:

 ```
 +------+